Public speaking: Australian Rostrum

 Rostrum is another public speaking organization, founded in Australia, with more than 100 clubs all over the country.
 This organization aims at helping people become better communicators, no matter the occasion.
 At the meetings, speakers can gain skills by presenting speeches, while members provide feedback to those presenting.
 Qualified speaking trainers attend these meetings as well, and provide professional feedback at the end of the meetings.
 There are competitions that are held for members to participate in.
 An online club is also available for members, no matter where they live.

 Self-training solutions

-The new millennium has seen a notable increase in the number of training solutions, offered in the form of video and online courses.
+The new millennium has seen a notable increase in the number of training solutions offered in the form of video and online courses.
 Videos can provide simulated examples of behaviors to emulate.
 Professional public speakers often engage in ongoing training and education to refine their craft.
-This may include seeking guidance to improve their speaking skills, such as learning better storytelling techniques, learning how to use humor as a communication tool effectively, and continuously researching their topic area of focus.
+This may include seeking guidance to improve their speaking skills, such as learning better storytelling techniques, learning how to use humor effectively as a communication tool, and continuously researching their topic area of focus.
 They also recognize that content is king and advocate writing as a self-training exercise because it requires a speaker to focus on developing the content, not just speaking techniques.